-Texas A&M University’s College of Veterinary Medicine & Biomedical Sciences is a leader in the field of exotic bird health and conservation.
+Texas A&M University’s School of Veterinary Medicine & Biomedical Sciences is a leader in the field of exotic bird health and conservation.
 A team of dedicated investigators is working to unlock the secrets of key avian diseases, while also investigating the basic biology and conservation of pet, wild, and exotic birds.

 The Schubot Center for Avian Health is a team of members from across Texas A&M University, dedicated to teaching, research, and research for exotic and wild birds.
 The center has been supported by an endowment from the late Mr. Richard Schubot, as well as by research grants and donations.
 With these resources, our faculty have undertaken a wide range of studies on exotic bird health and conservation.